Psychologia

 The infographic above explains common traits and differences between psychopaths and sociopaths and includes some statistical data you may want to know.

-It’s estimated that psychopaths make up about 1 percent of the general population, while sociopaths make up about 4 percent of the general population.
+When this infographic was published in 2014, the commonly cited estimates were that psychopaths make up about 1 percent of the general population, while sociopaths make up about 4 percent.
+These are the numbers shown in the infographic.

 • Both lack empathy.

-• Both demonstrate complete disregard for social rules and behavioral standards.
+• Both demonstrate disregard for social rules and behavioral standards.

-• Both fail to feel any remorse or guilt.
+• Both tend to feel little or no remorse or guilt.

 • Both can be violent.

-• A psychopath is likely to be well-educated and have a good career while a sociopath is often unable to keep a stable job.
+• Psychopaths are more likely to be well educated and have a good career, while sociopaths often have more difficulty keeping a stable job.

-• Psychopaths usually display controlled behavior, while sociopaths are often impulsive and angry.
+• Psychopaths usually display more controlled behavior, while sociopaths are often impulsive and quick to anger.

 • Psychopaths can be highly manipulative, while sociopaths are typically more spontaneous.